Practice Area

 Why Choose Cafferty & Scheidegger?

-Our attorneys are aggressive experienced Racine OWI defense attorney with more than 20 years and hundreds of successful Wisconsin drunk driving defense cases on his record.
-He has earned a reputation for integrity among prosecutors and judges, working hard to pursue every strategy to help clients keep their driving record clear of an OWI conviction and the harsh driving suspension that comes with it.
+Our attorneys are experienced OWI defense lawyers with decades of Wisconsin drunk driving defense work behind them.
+The firm has earned a reputation for integrity among prosecutors and judges, and we push every available defense strategy to help clients avoid an OWI conviction, protect their license, and reduce the long-term insurance and employment impact.

 We Challenge Everything